The employer scans an applicant’s resume.

 This young person has email skills.
 Fantastic.
 We need that in our office.

-Emerge with Rubin, our signature online platform for business communication skills, has “digital badges” built into the core of our instruction.
+Emerge, our signature online platform for business communication skills, has “digital badges” built into the core of our instruction.

 When students learn a new skill (ex: write an email, speak on the phone to advance your career), they earn badges (or icons) to affix to a resume, LinkedIn profile or digital portfolio.